AzAsAsyn/generative-texting-ContextPlusInvite/README.md

 Companions will comment on visibility or toxicity, but not every time it sprinkles:
   - Light Rain: 25% Chance to comment.
-  - Heavy Storms / Acid Rain: 75% Chance to comment (High Priority).
+  - Heavy Storms: 75% Chance to comment (High Priority).

 ## Under the Hood: Prompt Engineering